SynteLang/SynteLang/README.md

 <TestTag>

+# ◌ Syntə

-## ◌ Syntə is an audio live coding environment
+## is an audio live coding language environment

 The name is pronounced '*sinter*', which means to create something by fusing many tiny elements together under intense heat.